 Educator and researcher, Julie Keane, discusses what a community of practice is.

 Educator and researcher, Julie Keane, discusses the difference between a community of practice and a professional learning network.

 Educator and researcher, Julie Keane, discusses how to build a professional learning network and a community of practice.

 It’s important to find time to unplug and recharge.
 This collection of videos looks at whether increased screen time is dangerous to the health of young people, and the best ways for educators and students to find balance when using technology more often.

 With increased screen time for learning, parents and educators are worried that this can have a negative effect on a young person’s mental health.
 This video looks at the latest research about technology and mental health.

 Educator, Shelina Warren, gives practical strategies to help educators discover ways to unplug and find balance when teaching and learning goes online.

-Join over 4,500 schools and institutes who enhance teaching
+Join over 5,000 schools and colleges who enhance teaching

 and learning with ClickView